 When the user logs off, the user process is terminated and the session ID expires.
 The logoff can be performed explicitly by the user or automatically by the system if the user is inactive (period configurable).

-Adobe PDF Library (PDF Processing), Adobe Normalizer (PDF Generation), Duden Proof Factory (Spell Checking), Dieckmann Hyphenation (German / English), Duden Hyphenation (French / Spanish / Italian)
+Adobe PDF Library and PDF Converter (PDF Creation), Duden Proof Factory (Spell Checking), Dieckmann Hyphenation (German / English), Duden Hyphenation (French / Spanish / Italian)

 Support of other languages on request.

 Layout-Server: C++ with Qt 5,5

 MarkStein SOAP-Server: C++ with gSOAP

 MarkStein Publisher Document, tango XML, InDesign IDML, Connection to tango database